Ramona's Cuisine

 How much water shall I add to my rice?

 It all depends.
 I Like my rice to be separated and fluffy and never soaked in water.
-For this, I always use the same dish to measure both the rice and the water.
-To 1 part of rice add 1.25 to 1.5 parts of water or liquid whether that is coconut milk, water, stock or any liquid you may choose to use.
+For this, I always use the same dish to measure rice and the water.
+To 1 part of rice add 1.25 - 1.5 parts of water or liquid whether that is coconut milk, water, stock, or any liquid you may choose to use.

-Do you like your rice to be more sticky?
+Do you like your rice to be stickier?

-There is a very simple solution to this, just add more liquid whether that's water, stock, coconut milk or other types of milk.
-I personally like it separated and fluffy 😉 but I do know some people that like it stickier and more hydrated.
+There is a very simple solution to this, just add more liquid whether that's water, stock, coconut milk, or other types of milk.
+I personally like it separated and fluffy 😉 but I do know some people who like it stickier and more hydrated.

 This is how you can serve this beautiful and fluffy coconut rice